Euro holds 8-week highs against the dollar as dovish Fed weighs

 "The Fed has managed to convince the market that it is in no position to begin contemplating tapering, never mind raising rates, for – in their own words – 'some time'," John Velis, a strategist at BNY Mellon wrote to clients.

-The dollar stood at 107.68 yen, close to its lowest since March 4.
+The dollar stood at 107.77 yen , close to its lowest since March 4.

 In emerging markets, the Turkish lira weakened to as much as 8.48 versus the dollar, close to its record low of 8.58 reached in early November.

-The currency, among the worst performers in emerging markets this year due to worsening relations with the United States and worries about a dovish central bank governor, was last quoted at 8.33.
+The currency, among the worst performers in emerging markets this year due to worsening relations with the United States and worries about a dovish central bank governor, recouped some losses during the morning and was last quoted at 8.3150.

 Elsewhere, the Australian and New Zealand dollars rose toward one-month highs.

-In the cryptocurrency market, Bitcoin reclaimed the $50,000 mark, last trading 7.6% higher at $52,862 and recouping some of its losses from last week triggered by U.S. President Joe Biden’s plan to raise capital gains taxes for wealthy investors.
+In the cryptocurrency market, Bitcoin reclaimed the $50,000 mark, jumping over 8% and on course to snap five straight days of losses exacerbated by U.S. President Joe Biden's plan to raise capital gains taxes for wealthy investors. read more

 Our Standards: The Thomson Reuters Trust Principles.